nataliebock/nataliebock/README.md

 # Hi, I'm Natalie

 ## About Me
 I'm from the greater Chicago area and am currently a senior at the University of Notre Dame majoring in political science and minoring in Chinese and data science.
 I am interested in using quantitative methods and data analysis to evaluate political topics.
 This semester, I took a data science course where we learned how to use Github to showcase our projects and assignments.
-These projects developed and strengthened skills including making Streamlit apps, programming and using different types of machine learning, and visualizing data.
+These projects developed and strengthened skills including making [Unsupervised](https://github.com/nataliebock/Bock-Data-Science-Portfolio/blob/main/MLUnsupervisedApp/README.md) and [Supervised](https://github.com/nataliebock/Bock-Data-Science-Portfolio/tree/main/MLStreamlitApp) machine learning Streamlit apps, and learning how to apply [tidy data principles](https://github.com/nataliebock/Bock-Data-Science-Portfolio/tree/main/TidyData-Project) to data cleaning exploratory data analysis.

 ## Connect with me: